 - The main items to consider are:-

 - Social Distancing – try and maintain the recommended 2m guidelines.

-- Review the list of Chronic Illnesses that could make you or you family members more vulnerable to infection
+- Review the list of chronic illnesses that could make you or your family members more vulnerable to infection.

 - If someone becomes unwell in the workplace with a new, continuous cough or a high temperature, they should be sent home and advised to follow the advice to stay at home. if you live alone and you have symptoms of coronavirus illness (COVID-19), however mild, stay at home for 7 days from when your symptoms started.

 - If you live with others and you are the first in the household to have symptoms of coronavirus, then you must stay at home for 7 days, but all other household members who remain well must stay at home and not leave the house for 14 days.
 The 14-day period starts from the day when the first person in the house became ill.

 - Ensure good hygiene – wash your hands for 20 seconds, more frequently and catch coughs and sneezes in tissues.

 - Ensure that sites are operating a more thorough/stringent cleaning regime and that areas that may be touched regularly (e.g. fingerprint scanners on turnstiles) have a supply of hand sanitiser available.